Morwenn/github-wiki-tests/docs/Home.md

 ## Miscellaneous

-This wiki also includes a small section about the [[original research|Original research]] that happened during the conception of the library and the results of this research.
+This wiki also includes a small section about the [original research][original-research] that happened during the conception of the library and the results of this research.
 While it is not needed to understand how the library works or how to use it, it may be of interest if you want to discover new things about sorting.

 If you ever feel that this wiki is incomplete, that it needs more examples or more detailed explanation about stuff, you are welcome to report it and/or contribute.

 *Always keep in mind that even if the library does contain production-ready algorithms, many of them are also experimental algorithms taken straight from research papers and reimplemented from scratch.
-If you are only interested in usable algorithms, you should look at the ones analyzed in the [[benchmarks]].*
+If you are only interested in usable algorithms, you should look at the ones analyzed in the [benchmarks][benchmarks].*

 Hope you have fun!

+  [benchmarks]: Benchmarks.md
+  [original-research]: Original-research.md
   [swappable]: https://en.cppreference.com/w/cpp/concepts/swappable